SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 ```

 The biggest change here is that we've set the `Mode` to `ParsingMode.LongShort`.
 This is an
-alternative set of parsing rules, where every argument can have a long name (using the `--` prefix
+alternative set of parsing rules, where every argument can have a long name, using the `--` prefix
-by default, and a single-character short name using the `-` prefix).
+by default, and a single-character short name using the `-` prefix.

 We've changed the arguments as well, to give both "MaxLines" and "Inverted" short names, which will
 be derived using the first character of their long names.
 You can also specify a custom short name